csc-training/advanced-parallel-prog/mpi/message-chain-one-sided/README.md

 - All tasks (except rank 0) receive a message.
 - The message content should be an integer array where each element is initialized to *myid*.
-- The sender prints out their rank and the number of elements it sends.
+- Each sender prints out their rank and the number of elements it sends.
 - Each receiver prints out their rank and the first element in the received array.